 In the case of Donated Assets any balance on the Donated Assets Account shall be recognised as a deficit or surplus in the Comprehensive Income and Expenditure Statement as Other Operating Expenditure.
-Not being funded from revenue resources or revenue income the amount shall be reversed in the Movement in Reserves Statement with an equal amount charged to the Capital Adjustment Account.
+As it is not being funded from revenue resources or revenue income, the amount shall be reversed in the Movement in Reserves Statement with an equal amount charged to the Capital Adjustment Account.